Jerma982/RiiBalanced-Documentation/README.md

 - 🌸The "Official" Way (AKA How it was done in the Official Modpack by Me)
 - 🏵 And the "Dirty" Way (AKA an easier way, just messier in terms of code)

+#### ❓How does the Official Way work?
+- 🔰 In the official Riibalanced Mod codes are loaded using the *main.dol* file.
+This is because if Cheaters try to load external Cheat Codes from Dolphin the game will lose every RiiBalanced feature, losing access to Wiimmfi and Riibalanced's Wiimmfi Region.
+(This is because in Riibalanced the Custom Region is loaded in the main.dol, not te StaticR.rel)

 ### 🍀What you will need (Official Way):

 - 🍁Common Sense